bsmith89/strain-corr/doc/manuscript/manuscript.md

 ![**Figure 5: Different donors in a fecal microbiota transplant (FMT) trial [@smithStrainresolvedAnalysisRandomized2022] have engrafting _E. coli_ strains that differ in their functional potential.
-(A)** _E. coli_ strains found in repeated sampling of two independent donors’ fecal materials (boxed panels) and in the fecal time series of their respective recipients.
+(A)** _E. coli_ strains found in repeated sampling of two independent donors' fecal materials (boxed panels) and in the fecal time series of their respective recipients.
 Columns in each panel represent individual samples, colors represent _E. coli_ strains inferred from StrainFacts, and the height of colored bars indicates